James C. Bucklin: Personal life

-Bucklin was a member of the Squantum Association and the Providence Athenaeum, and was considered "a great reader of good books".
-He was a member of the Providence common council from the fifth ward for the years 1839-41 and 1842-43.
-He was a member of the First Light Infantry.
+Bucklin was a member of the Squantum Association, the Providence Athenaeum and the First Light Infantry and was a congregant of the Westminster Congregational Church.
+He was well known as a reader and collector of architectural books, many of them rare, and was otherwise considered "a great reader of good books."
+He was a member of the Providence Common Council from the fifth ward for the years 1839-41 and 1842-43.